v3lmx/cornifi/README.md

 - 36/40 keys
 - Encoder support
 - Embedded RP2040 controller
-- USB-C or TRRS to connect the halves
+- USB-C to connect the halves
 - PCB assembly: no soldering required (unless you use encoders)

 **Does not have:**